Welcome to today's edition of the Rush 24-7 podcast.

 They're purposely taking this wrong so that they can attack me.

-All right, drive-by's Democrats, you want a little race talk?
+All right, drive-bys, Democrats, you want a little race talk?

-You want to know what I was talking about?
+If you want to call this race, you want to know what I was talking about?

 I was talking about the voters.

-And you people can sit there and dream all day long about the black vote and its impact, or the women's vote and its impact, but you know as well as I know that it is white men who determine the president of the country every four years.
+And you people can sit there and dream all day long about the black vote and its impact or the women's vote and its impact.

-The whoever gets the majority of white men, you put two liberal senators on the ticket, both of them minorities.
+Whoever gets the majority of white men, you put two liberal senators on the ticket, both of them minorities.

-That ticket, especially when one of them has literally no experience whatsoever, and Mrs. Clinton has 49% negatives.
+That ticket, especially when one of them has literally no experience whatsoever and Mrs. Clinton has 49% negatives, the people who elect the president in this country do so on the basis of issues.

 They don't do it on marketing and packaging.